BlockchainCommons/Gordian/Architecture/README.md

 ## Data Formats

-The interoperability of the Gordian Macro-Architecture is only possible if the servers in th ecosystem speak the same language.
+The interoperability of the Gordian Macro-Architecture is only possible if the servers in the ecosystem speak the same language.
 That's built on a foundation of CBOR, which is the canonical data representation for the Gordian Architecture.

 * **Concise Binary Object Representation (CBOR).** A data format that Blockchain Commons has adopted as its canonical data representation.
 It's a stable, concise binary encoding method that allows typing of data.
 See [CBOR.io](https://cbor.io/) and [RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html).